CorentinGS/corentings.github.io/pages/about.md

 I'm also known online as **Yume** or **Le Petit Prince** :rose:

 I'm a **student** in computer science at **Université Côte d'Azur** and also a **self-taught developer** contributing to many **open-source projects** <br> I am also a chess player and a student pilot.
 I read a lot and am passionate about history and philosophy.
-I've been a community manager for quite a long time now and you can find my new [awesome and friendly community on discord](https://discord.gg/VBxbhsmv3y).
+I've been a community manager for quite a long time now and you can find my new [awesome and friendly community on discord](https://memnix.app/discord).

-I am looking to contribute to any project that I can find fun and interesting !
+I'm currently working hard on my project [Memnix](https://memnix.app/) but I am also looking to contribute to any project that I can find fun and interesting !

 <!---
 <div class="row">